mhreid/OpioidsAndDemographics/project1/report1.md

 #### Recency of use by those who have taken painkillers in the past
 <img src="img/cont use.PNG" width="450">
 <br>
-While there were clear trends in misuse, the total percentage of people who had misused painkillers was low, even controlling for those who had used painkillers at some point in their life.
+While there were clear relationships in misuse, the total percentage of people who had misused painkillers was low, even controlling for those who had used painkillers at some point in their life.
 We decided to also investigate continued use of painkillers.
 While the data did not include first usages or time period of usage, we were able to compare recency between the groups.
 We found that of those who had ever used prescription painkillers, those with Medicaid had a 71% probability of having used painkillers in the past year, compared to 50% and 59% for private or no health insurance, respectively.
 This is a strong indicator that those with Medicaid are staying on painkillers for noticeably longer time periods.

 We found that the relatively lower rate of misuse for those with private health insurance (versus public or no health insurance) became even more pronounced when viewing only those who had used prescription painkillers at some point in time.